 Particular school problems include

-Sometimes, inappropriate academic placement—particularly in adolescents with a learning disability or mild intellectual disability that was not recognized early in life—causes school problems.
+Sometimes, inappropriate academic placement—particularly in adolescents with a learning disability or mild intellectual disability that was not recognized early in life, causes school problems.

-In general, adolescents with significant school problems should undergo educational testing and a mental health evaluation.
+In general, adolescents with significant school problems should undergo a complete learning evaluation and a mental health evaluation.

-Last full review/revision January 2009 by Sharon Levy, MD, MPH
+Last full review/revision January 2015 by Sharon Levy, MD, MPH